What is an executive engagement?

-What Are the Main Steps for an Executive Engagement Strategy?
+What Are the 3 Levels of Executive Engagement Strategy?

 At its core, an executive engagement strategy is built on a series of deliberate, intentional steps that, when executed well, can transform fleeting interactions into long-lasting partnerships.
 The strategy isn’t a cookie-cutter formula but rather a customized blueprint that considers each organization’s nuances and its leadership’s specific needs.